Dynamics of mean-field Fermi systems with nonzero pairing: Main result

+\item[(ii)] More generally, the Hilbert-Schmidt norm squared of the first term in the right-hand side of (\ref{eq:main}) is much larger than the right-hand side of (\ref{eq:HSrem}) for all times of order $1$.
+This can be seen writing it in terms of the one-particle density matrix using the Wick rule.
+For instance:

-Assuming that the bounds on $\| \omega_{N,t} \|_{\text{HS}}$ and $\| \alpha_{N,t} \|_{\text{HS}}$ are tight, namely $\|\alpha_{N,t}\|^{2}_{\text{HS}} \sim N^{2/3}$ and $\| \omega_{N,t} \|_{\text{HS}}^{2} \sim N$, the largest contribution to the two-particle density matrix of the quasi-free state comes from the term with the largest number of $\omega_{N,t}$.
+If the bounds on $\| \omega_{N} \|_{\text{HS}}$ and $\| \alpha_{N} \|_{\text{HS}}$ are saturated, namely $\|\alpha_{N}\|^{2}_{\text{HS}} \sim N^{2/3}$ and $\| \omega_{N} \|_{\text{HS}}^{2} \sim N$, they remain so even at later times $t$.
+Actually, since $\|\omega_{N}\|_{\text{HS}}^{2} = N - \| \alpha_{N} \|_{\text{HS}}^{2}$, it is enough to show that $\|\alpha_{N,t}\|^{2}$ stays approximately constant along the HFB flow; this can be done following the proof of Proposition \ref{prp:sc}.
+Therefore, the largest contribution to the two-particle density matrix of the quasi-free state comes from the terms with the largest number of $\omega_{N,t}$.
 For gauge-invariant correlation functions, {\it i.e.} with an equal number of creation and annihilation operators, the Hilbert-Schmidt norm of the largest contribution is of order $N^j$.
 In general, if $m$ is the number of annihilation operators, say smaller than the number of creation operators $m+p$, the largest term has $m=j-p/2$ factors $\omega_{N,t}$ and $p/2$ factors $\alpha_{N,t}$.
-Thus, its Hilbert-Schmidt norm squared is of order $N^{j-p/6}$, which is much larger than the estimate for the error term in (\ref{eq:HSrem}). \end{remark} \begin{remark}[Resolution of the pairing operators] It is interesting to compare the error term with the smallest contribution to the quasi-free approximation.
-If the error is subleading, this means that the quasi-free approximation can be fully resolved.
+Thus, its Hilbert-Schmidt norm squared is of order $N^{j-p/6}$, which is much larger than the estimate for the error term in (\ref{eq:HSrem}). \end{itemize} \end{remark} \begin{remark}[Resolution of the pairing terms] It is interesting to compare the error term with the smallest contribution to the quasi-free approximation.
+If the error is subleading, we say that the quasi-free approximation can be fully resolved.
 Let us focus on gauge-invariant correlation functions ($p=0$).
 The smallest Wick pairing in Hilbert-Schmidt norm is the one that has the largest number of contractions of ``$a a$'' or ``$a^{*} a^{*}$'' monomials, which correspond to kernels of $\alpha_{N,t}$ operators (or its complex conjugate).
 The number of such contractions is less or equal than $j-1$ if the number of ``$a$'' operators is odd, and it is less or equal than $j$ if the number of ``$a$'' operators is even.
 In the $p=0$ case, the number of ``$a$'' operators is exactly $j$, therefore the Hilbert-Schmidt norm squared of the Wick pairing with the largest number of $\alpha$-contractions is:

 Comparing these estimates with the bound (\ref{eq:HSrem}) for $p=0$, we have that, for $N \gg 1$: